Triangulated categories of mixed motives: Descent in -fibred model categories

 is a pullback and a pushout in the category of $\qfh$-sheaves.
 Moreover, if $X$ is normal and if $Z$ is nowhere dense in $X$, then the canonical map $L(Y)/G\To L(Y/G)\simeq L(X)$ is an isomorphism of $\qfh$-sheaves (which implies that $L(T)/G\To L(Z)$ is an isomorphism as well). \end{prop}

 \begin{proof} Note that this commutative square is a pullback because it was so before taking the quotients by $G$ (as colimits are universal in any topos).
-As $f$ is an $\qfh$-covering, it is sufficient to prove that
+As $f$ is a $\qfh$-cover, it is sufficient to prove that

 is a pushout square.
 This latter square fits into the following commutative diagram